The Connection Between Autoimmunity and Gut Health

 Autoimmunity is when the immune system mistakenly attacks the body’s own cells.
 Usually, our immune system protects us from invasive pathogens such as bacteria and viruses, sending out antibodies and white blood cells to attack them.
 When our immune system loses the ability to differentiate between foreign cells and our own healthy cells, though, the result is autoimmune disease.
 (Source)

 Environmental factors can also impact our susceptibility to autoimmunity.
-Throughout the 20th century, there was a rapid increase in the incidence of inflammatory disorders that include autoimmune diseases such as Type 1 diabetes and multiple sclerosis.
+Throughout the 20th century there was a rapid increase in the incidence of inflammatory disorders, including autoimmune diseases such as Type 1 diabetes and multiple sclerosis.

 The “old friends hypothesis,” the reformulated version of the hygiene hypothesis, suggests that regular exposure to “friendly” microorganisms will help teach our immune system whether foreign microbes are friend or foe.
 (Source)

 The diet we consume also can affect our susceptibility to autoimmune diseases.
 Western diets tend to be high in sugar, salt, and fat while being low in plant-based fiber.
-High-fat diets promote inflammation that could set off an immune response.
+Diets high in processed fats promote inflammation that could set off an immune response.
 (Source, Source).

 The gut helps regulate the immune system, eliminating invading pathogens while recognizing that cells made by our body are not a threat.
 There is a growing amount of research linking autoimmune issues to the health of the gut microbiome.

 The gut contains about 70%–80% of the immune cells in our body, and any change in the composition of the gut microbial community can lead to immune dysregulation.
 This can eventually lead to the development of autoimmune diseases.
 (Source, Source)